Security-Onion-Solutions/securityonion-docs/hypervisor.rst

 Please note that hardware for a vm cannot be modified once a vm is created.

-To create a new VM, click the plus sign:
+To create a new VM, click the plus sign.
+You should see a form like this.
+If using DHCP, please pay special attention to the DHCP notes:

 .. image:: images/hypervisor/hyper-3.png
   :target: _images/hyper-3.png